 The Hive

-Visit our geodome and its wildlife garden, bursting with flowering plants and herbs – the perfect space for workshops with visiting authors, illustrators, poets and more…the programme includes:
+Visit our geodome and its wildlife garden, bursting with flowering plants and herbs – a perfect little space for workshops and play, the programme includes:

 Authors and Illustrators from Magic Cat Publishing will be running workshops that include readings, activities and fun interaction based around a range of beautiful new children’s books.